 ABOUT THE SLOAN FILM PROGRAM

 The Alfred P. Sloan Foundation's nationwide Film Program aims to influence the next generation of filmmakers to tackle science and technology themes and characters, to increase visibility for feature films that depict this subject matter and to produce new films about science and technology and about scientists, engineers and mathematicians.

 The Alfred P. Sloan Foundation gives annual screenwriting and production grants to students at six of the nation's leading film schools: the American Film Institute; Carnegie Mellon University School of Drama; Columbia University School of the Arts; NYU Tisch School of the Arts; University of California, Los Angeles's School of Theater, Film and Television; and the University of Southern California's School of Cinematic Arts.
 The Sloan Foundation develops feature-length science-themed screenplays through partners such as the the Sundance Institute, the Tribeca Film Institute, the San Francisco Film Society, the Black List, and Film Independent.
-The Foundation also awards annual Science and Technology Feature Film Prizes and has honored such films as The Diving Bell and the Butterfly, Grizzly Man, I Origins, The Imitation Game, Marjorie Prime, Hidden Figures, and The Martian.
+The Foundation also awards annual Feature Film Prizes at festivals and has honored such films as The Diving Bell and the Butterfly, Grizzly Man, Searching, The Imitation Game, Marjorie Prime, Hidden Figures, and The Martian.